ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 ## HW MAC

 To use HW MAC, you need to create an adapter class that links function calls between Nanostack and HW MAC.
-To create the adapter class, you need to implement the functions defined in the `mac_api_s` structure.
+To create the adapter class, implement the functions defined in the `mac_api_s` structure.
 When HW MAC generates an event, the adapter must handle it and do a parameter adaptation before calling the correct function from the `mac_api_s` structure.
 You may need the same parameter adaptation for requests from Nanostack to HW MAC.

-<span class="notes">**Note:** Function calls from Nanostack to HW MAC must be non-blocking in the adapter layer!</span>
+<span class="notes">**Note:** Function calls from Nanostack to HW MAC must be nonblocking in the adapter layer.</span>